|

 MARKET SUMMARY:

-Corn futures are flat to 1 cent lower at midday Monday; soybean futures are
+Corn futures are 1 to 2 cents higher at midday Friday; soybean futures are 4

-4 to 6 cents lower; wheat futures are narrowly mixed.
-The U.S. stock market is
+to 6 cents lower; wheat futures are 6 to 10 cents higher.
+The U.S. stock market

-weaker at midday with the S&P 20 points lower.
+is firmer at midday with the S&P 25 points higher.
 The U.S. Dollar Index is 20

-with crude .70 higher and natural gas is unchanged.
-Livestock trade has cattle
+crude off .30 and natural gas is up .04.
+Livestock trade is mixed with hogs

-weaker, and hogs mixed.
-Precious metals are firmer with gold up 11.00.
+leading.
+Precious metals are firmer with gold 75.00 higher.

 CORN:

-fall shipment and usage pace.
-On the March chart, support is the 20-day moving
+the March chart, resistance is the 20-day moving average at $4.29 with support

 SOYBEANS:

-Soybean futures are 4 to 6 cents lower at midday with light selling and
+Soybean futures are 4 to 6 cents lower in quiet trade at midday, with meal

 WHEAT: